WalidBabi/MaxMed/QUOTE_EMAIL_RECIPIENT_FIX.md

 - Low z-index not sufficient for modal context
 - JavaScript not properly displaying multiple name options

-### 2. Modal State Persistence
+### 2. Modal State Persistence & Outdated Email Data
 When sending emails to custom addresses, the previous email remained in the modal when reopening for a different quote.
+Additionally, quotes stored outdated email addresses that didn't match the customer's current email.

+**Root Causes:**
-**Root Cause:** Modal form was not being reset between uses
+- Modal form was not being reset between uses
+- Quote records stored email addresses that could become outdated
+- System used stored quote email instead of fetching current customer email

 ### 3. Post-Email UI Error
 JavaScript error occurred after successfully sending emails when trying to update statistics.